Compact retractions and Schauder decompositions in Banach spaces: Introduction

 We also note that if there is a Lipschitz retraction of $X$ onto a convex compact set $K$, and $Y$ is a closed linear subspace of $X$ spanned by $K$, which is linearly complemented in its bidual $Y^{**}$, then $Y$ is a complemented subspace of $X$.
 This means that a natural way of getting the Lipschitz retraction from $X$ onto $K$ is to simply compose the linear projection from $X$ onto $Y$ with a Lipschitz retraction from $Y$ onto $K$.

 In the next section, we give an example of a small compact convex set $K$ in the space $C[0,1]$, which is contained in a small GCCR, and contains another small GCCR, but such that $K$ is not a GCCR for the space $C[0,1]$.
-This example underlines the subtleness of the existence of Lipschitz retractions, which depends on the precise shape of the set.
+This example underlines the subtleness of the existence of Lipschitz retractions.

-In our final section we first give a characterization of isomorphically Hilbertian spaces as those spaces for which every convex and compact subset is a Lipschitz retract.
+In our final section we first give a new characterization of isomorphically Hilbertian spaces as those Banach spaces for which every convex and compact subset is a Lipschitz retract.

 Then we proceed to the problem of uniformly continuous retractions onto convex compact sets.
 Our main result is that if a Banach space is equipped with a URED norm, then every convex and compact subset is a uniformly continuous retract, from any bounded superset, with respect to the nearest point map.
 We recall that every separable Banach space admits an equivalent URED renorming.
 This result implies, in particular, that every convex and compact set is an absolute uniform retract, a fact recently established in \cite{CCW21}.
 The case of a general (nonseparable) space $X$ is also treated.